 If you find any files with Opera in their names, send them to the Trash and empty it.

 If your reason for removing it is that it’s causing problems on your Mac, there is an alternative to uninstalling it — you could try resetting the browser.
 Resetting an app removes all of its settings and preferences files but leaves the app intact.
 The next time you open it, it behaves as if you had just launched it for the first time after downloading it.
 That may solve performance issues.
 To reset an app in CleanMyMac X, do this:

 - Instead of pressing the Uninstall button, click on the dropdown menu to the right of the app’s name, where it currently says Uninstall.

 - Choose Reset.

 - You’ll see that the Uninstall button has changed to Reset.
 Press it.

 - Opera will now be reset.

 If that doesn’t help improve performance, you can always go back and uninstall it.
 Then, install it again from the official website.

 Separately from uninstalling or resetting Opera, you can also remove any files that collect private data, such as cookies and cache files.
 You can do this in the browser itself, using its Preferences, in the Finder, or, easiest of all in CleanMyMac X. To do that, you should choose the Privacy tool in the Protection section of the CleanMyMac X sidebar.

-Opera is a popular and much-used browser, based on Google’s Chromium framework.
+Opera is much-used browse that is based on Google’s Chromium framework.
 The Opera states that their browser is less taxing on the processor compared to other options.
 If you’re one of those people but have now decided you don’t want to use it, it’s a good idea to uninstall it.
 You can do that manually — though you should remember to move every file it installs to the Trash.
 Or you can do it quickly using the super-easy uninstaller tool CleanMyMac X. If your reason for uninstalling it is that it slows your Mac down, you may want to try resetting it, which you can also do in CleanMyMac X.